A Year of Notes

 “I want to help people think about all the different ways there are to live and to try to keep living.”

 What to do when you get stuck working around a project instead of writing it, and how to talk with students about reading and writing

 ‘Ultimately the Story Will Have Its Own Say’: A Conversation With Morgan Talty

 “If you want a reader to follow you to the darkest places, you have to make them laugh too.”

-I’m an author, writer, and editor whose work has appeared in The New York Times, The New York Times Magazine, GQ, Time, The Guardian, and Vulture, among other publications; I also wrote a weekly advice column for Slate.
+I’m an author, writer, and editor whose work has appeared in The New York Times, The New York Times Magazine, GQ, Time, Slate, and Vulture, among other publications.
 My first book, All You Can Ever Know, was a national best seller and a finalist for the National Book Critics Circle Award.
-Previously, I led the digital editorial team at the independent publisher Catapult, and before that I was the managing editor of The Toast.
-I’m now working on two more books and earnestly look forward to being able to tell you which will be published first.
+My next book, A Living Remedy, will be published on April 4, 2023.

-If you have a question you’d like me to answer in my advice column, please send it to firstname.lastname@example.org.
-You can ask for advice on any subject, though I’ll be keeping a particular eye out for questions related to friendships, family relationships, and creative work and goal-setting.
+If you have a question about writing or creative work that you’d like me to answer in my newsletter advice column, please send it to firstname.lastname@example.org.
 By submitting a letter, you are agreeing to let The Atlantic use it—in part or in full—and we may edit it for length and/or clarity.
 Letter writers’ names and emails will never be shared.